Aebleskiver Recipe (Danish Pancakes)

 What Do You Need To Make Aebleskiver?

-You will need a good cast iron aebleskiver pan to make these.
-A cast-iron aebleskiver pan really isn’t that hard to find.
-We found several types of cast-iron iron pans on Amazon for around $20.
+You will need a good cast-iron aebleskiver pan to make these.
+Thankfully, aebleskiver pans really aren’t that hard to find.
+We found several types of these pans on Amazon for around $20.
 These make for GREAT gifts, by the way.
-For easy flipping, you can use skewers, chopsticks (the easiest way) or a fork.
+For easy flipping, you can use skewers, chopsticks (the easiest way), or a fork.
+Traditionally, a long knitting needle is used to flip the aebleskiver, but just use whatever you have on hand.
+I usually use a chopstick, and it works great.

 Cherry preserves spooned onto Danish Aebleskiver.